Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 heroku create (PROJECT_NAME) --buildpack mars/create-react-app
 ```
 By doing this, Heroku is creating a new deployment server for us and giving us a custom URL for us to use.
 The buildpack part is our way of asserting
 that our project is a React project.
 Usually, Heroku automatically detects that it is a React application but sometimes it does not.
 We add the buildpack to make sure we avoid those errors.
-Now comes the part where we connect our application with our new Heroku created project.
+Heroku should automatically connect our git repository to the newly created Heroku project but in case it did not we run the command:
 ```shell
 git remote add heroku
 ```